-Such certification tests and procedures will be performed as described below, executed at the moment an AO introduces new equipment interacting with the Network.
+Such certification tests and procedures will be performed as described below, executed at the moment an AO introduces new equipment interacting with the Wyre Network.

-The AO will communicate towards in advance its plans to introduce new AO CPE hardware or new AO network equipment and will announce towards its desired timetable for field implementation.
+The AO will communicate towards Wyre in advance its plans to introduce new AO CPE hardware or new AO network equipment and will announce towards Wyre its desired timetable for field implementation.

 We distinguish three phases.